 Encourage your child/teen to speak up during doctor visits.
 Allowing your child/teen to talk to their doctor and nurses can help decrease the fear they might be feeling.

-Allow your child/teen to make choices about their care needs.
+Allow your teen to get involved in their treatment plan.
 This will promote independence and responsibility, especially in teenagers.

 If necessary, encourage your child/teen to talk to a counselor who will teach him/her to develop healthy coping skills for living with lupus.